Skip to main content

 Spotlight on Care: This Month’s Featured Eye Doctor

-Dr. Susel Oropesa, a Yale- and Columbia-trained board-certified surgeon, brings expertise and compassion to her work in cataract surgery, Glaucoma, Retina, and general ophthalmology.
-Fluent in English and Spanish, she connects with patients on a personal level, delivering exceptional eye care that inspires confidence and clarity.
+Dr. Susel Oropesa, a Yale and Columbia trained board-certified surgeon, has extensive expertise in cataract surgery, glaucoma, retina, and general ophthalmology.
+Fluent in English and Spanish, she is highly regarded for the care she shows to each patient.

 arrow-right-6 Request an Appointment